mfsjr/manifold-dx/README.md

 ## A TypeScript Implementation of Flux

 The goal here is to provide a quick and easy developer experience, using Flux mechanics.
 This TypeScript framework relies on developers to define application state based on interfaces, whose type information is then used to infer action ID's, action objects, action creators, reducers.

-Where Redux's implementation is based on functional programming and immutability, Manifold-dx uses TypeScript to define immutable structure, then uses generics and type inference to provide out-of-the-box API's for action creation, predefined reducers, dispatching, mapping state to components, and much more.
+Where Redux's implementation is based on functional programming and immutability, manifold-dx uses TypeScript to define immutable structure, then uses generics and type inference to provide out-of-the-box API's for action creation, predefined reducers, dispatching, mapping state to components, dead simple middleware, and much more.

+As with Redux, be sure you actually need to use this.
+Big standalone SPA's often need libraries to manage app state, others often do not.

 ### How It Works